-Our main beneficiary is Young Heroes.
-This deep partnership dates back to the very first MTN Bushfire.
-Since then, the festival and its partners have donated over E1, 687.000 enabling Young Heroes to provide food and clothing to over 1,000 orphans.
+The main beneficiary of MTN Bushfire is Young Heroes, with this deep partnership dating back to the very first MTN Bushfire.
+Since then, the festival and its partners have sponsored over E1,858,775 to the organization, enabling Young Heroes to provide food and clothing to over 1,000 orphans.
 With a portion of every ticket sale going directly to Young Heroes, MTN Bushfire guests are part of enabling the organizations’ programs:

 To learn more visit The Young Heroes Website